What type of instant film do I need? It's harder than you think!

 The Polaroid SX-70 is another vintage model, and was the world's first instant SLR camera.
 Like Polaroid 600s, they are no longer manufactured – though they are still hugely popular on the second-hand market, and Polaroid itself even sells refurbished bodies (as do other refurb specialists).

 The i-Type Polaroids comprise the cameras released post-bankruptcy, including those released under the Impossible Project moniker, and the current line of Polaroid cameras that are on the market today.
-These are "modern Polaroids".
+These are "modern Polaroids" and the current lineup consists of the Polaroid Now, Polaroid Now+ Generation 2 and Polaroid I-2.

-The Polaroid Go is the company's pocket-sized rival to the Instax Mini lineup (Image credit: Emma-Jayne Simmonds)
+The Polaroid Go is the company's pocket-sized rival to the Instax Mini lineup (Image credit: Alis Volat)

-Then, finally, there is the new line called Polaroid Go.
-Launched in 2021, currently there is only one such model – and it is a pocket-sized camera designed to rival Fujfilm's Instax Mini offerings.
+Then, finally, there is the most recent Polaroid Go line.
+Launched in 2021, it is a pocket-sized camera designed to rival Fujfilm's Instax Mini offerings.

 On top of these, Polaroid makes an instant photo printer called the Polaroid Lab, which is technically an i-Type product.